NBA Rumors: Kemba Walker, Mavericks Seen As Hornets’ Main Competition

 The NBA playoffs just got underway, but the competition for top players promises to be just as cutthroat once the offseason starts.

-Several big-name players, including Jimmy Butler, Kawhi Leonard, Kryie Irving, Kevin Durant, and Klay Thompson, are scheduled to reach free agency, and with several teams holding a large amount of cap space, the distribution of those players to different teams has the potential for major intrigue.
+Several big-name players — including Jimmy Butler, Kawhi Leonard, Kyrie Irving, Kevin Durant, and Klay Thompson — are scheduled to reach free agency.
+With several teams holding a large amount of cap space, the distribution of those players to different teams has the potential to produce major intrigue.

 Another player emerging as a key part of the free agency picture is Kemba Walker, the Charlotte Hornets’ point guard who had a career year this season.
 The Hornets are known to want to retain Walker, but they’re not the only team interested.